fitzss/Elastic-Notes-MIW/miw_notes.md

-Vision (polished)
+# Vision

-Title: MIW + portable notes: payment as data for people and agents
+## Title: MIW + portable notes: payment as data for people and agents

 Kushti, reading your MIW sketch alongside my Elastic Notes draft, I think we are pointing at the same missing capability.
 People and agents need a way to move tiny amounts of value quickly, sometimes privately, and without custodians or heavy UX.
 Today they cannot do this at the scales they need.